 - Unlock your Teng torque wrench by turning the lock to the left

 - Adjust the wrench to the closest required measurement on the main shaft scale

-- Then use the handle scale to adjust to exact specification needed
+- Then use the handle scale to adjust to the exact specifications needed

-- Each mark on the twist handle is 1 ft. lbs.
+- Each mark on the twist handle is one ft. lbs.

 - When set, lock the torque wrench using the handle lock

 - Torque wrench is now ready for work